JupiterOne/graph-threatstack/README.md

 1. Delivering create/update/delete operations to the persister to update the graph

-This example integration hand waves 1 and 2a. 🤪 The rest of it is serious business.
-Run the integration to see what happens:
+Run the integration to see what happens.

+Prerequisites:

-1. Install Docker
+1. Install Docker and Docker Compose (both included in Docker for Mac installs)
+1. Install Node (Node Version Manager is recommended)
+1. Provide credentials in `.env`

+Node:

 1.  `yarn install`
 1.  `yarn start:graph`
 1.  `yarn start`